 When people use water, it's not "pure" anymore - but how clean was it before it came into the house?

-Virginia's waters are not naturally pure.
+When rainwater reaches the ground, it dissolves material; Virginia's surface waters are not naturally pure.
 Some erosion of sediments into streams is natural, and nutrients are contributed to Virginia's waters by wildlife.
 Unlike humans, deer, ducks, and fish don't have bathrooms attached to sewers and wastewater treatment plants.
 E. coli and other coliform bacteria commonly found in the intestines of warm-blooded mammals were present in Virginia's waters before the first humans arrived perhaps 15,000 years ago.

 Wildlife (deer, geese, mice, snakes, etc.) excrete wastes, but Mother Nature and Father Time can handle the natural levels of pollution.
 Exposure to sunlight or oxygen as water runs down natural streams will kill harmful bacteria and viruses.